livekit/livekit-cli/README.md

 -   `--layout`: layout to simulate (speaker, 3x3, 4x4, or 5x5)
 -   `--simulate-speakers`: randomly rotate publishers to speak

-### Agent Load Testing
+### Agent load testing

 The agent load testing utility allows you to dispatch a running agent to a number of rooms and simulate a user in each room that would echo whatever the agent says.

 > **Note**: Before running the test, ensure that:
 > - Your agent is already running using `start` instead of `dev` with the specified `agent_name` configured